 Bathroom Lighting Ideas & Tips

-Achieving the right mixture of aesthetics and safety is essential to any lighting installation.
-Choosing and installing light fixtures for a bathroom requires a bit more thought than other rooms as it contains water.
+Achieving the right mixture of aesthetics and safety is essential for any lighting installation.
+Choosing and installing bathroom lighting fixtures requires a bit more thought than other rooms as it contains water.
 The definition of a bathroom is a location that contains a bath or shower, rooms with just a sink or toilet are not classed as bathrooms.
-No matter whether you plan to install recessed downlights or surface spotlights in your bathroom you need to follow the rules.
+No matter whether you plan to install recessed downlights or surface spotlights in your bathroom you need to follow the rules regarding bathroom zones.

-Bathrooms are split it into three zones which are 0, 1 and 2.
 If you’re installing lights over a bath, shower or sink they need to be rated at IP44 or above which is splash proof.
 This is often referred to as IPX4, the X is for the dust rating which is not classed as important for these purposes so is given the X to show it's not relevant.
 The second digit which is the 4 denotes it’s resistance to water.
-The drawing below shows each bathroom zone and the distances that need to be maintained from the bath, sink and shower area:
+The drawing at the bottom of the page shows each bathroom zone and the distances that need to be maintained from the bath, sink and shower area.

-Some areas of a bathroom are not classed as a zone so you don't have to install IP rated lights everywhere.
-If you're purchasing expensive LEDs I'd recommend protecting them from steam and going with water resistant lights throughout.
+Some areas of a bathroom are not classed as a zone so you don't necessarily have to install IP rated lights everywhere.
+If you're installing GU10 LEDs its worth considering protecting them from the moisture & steam that's generatied and going with water resistant lights throughout.
 They will also match each other, look much better and only cost a little bit extra.
-If you plan to install integrated LED downlights most of them are IP65 as standard anyway.
+If you plan on installing integrated LED downlights most of them are IP65 rated as standard anyway.

 Dim to Warm – Setting a Relaxing Ambience